johnnynanjiang/Google-Interview/src/main/java/io/github/johnnynanjiang/google_interview/leetcode/Design_TinyURL.md

 pros

 1. quick to allocate new identifier
-2. quick to search
+2. quick for random access(search by key)

 cons

-1. the counter would be hard to maintain in concurrent and distributed environment
+1. the incrementer would be hard to maintain in concurrent and distributed environment

 ##### ii. non-increment

 pros

 1. easy to scale in concurrent and distributed environment
+2. quick for random access(search by key using hashing)

 cons

-1. slow to allocate new identifier due to duplicate check

 ---